gaelcolas/datum/README.md

       Version: '7.5.2'
     - Name: Putty
 ```
-The baseline for this role is self documenting.
-This SoftwareBaseline is specific data for that role, and can be different for another role, while the underlying code would not change.
+The  Software baseline for this role is self documenting.
+Its specific data apply to that role, and can be different for another role, while the underlying code would not change.
-Adding a new package is trivial and does not need any DSC or Chocolatey knowledge.
+Adding a new package to the list is simple and does not require any DSC or Chocolatey knowledge.

 ### _Node Specific data_